 - 1. Students interested in establishing a new club or organization first should meet with the Dean of College Support Services to discuss their plans.
 The Dean of College Support Services will then provide the students with a Proposal for a New Student Organization (PNSO). - 2.
 Students must complete the PNSO and any requested documentation.
-If part of a national, international, regional, or professional organization, all requested documentation about those groups must be submitted. - 3.
-Students will submit the completed PNSO to the Dean of College Support Services within 90 days of receipt of the PNSO. - 4.
+If part of a national, international, regional, or

+- 3. Students will submit the completed PNSO to the Dean of College Support Services within 90 days of receipt of the PNSO. - 4.
 The Dean of College Support Services will review the PNSO and consult with the College's administration, if necessary. - 5.
 The Dean of College Support Services will make a decision about the creation of the new organization and will then communicate the decision to the students who presented the proposal. - 6.
 Upon approval, the student may begin to establish the new organization.